Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-lists.md

 ## Using Lists to Improve Readability and Simplify Code

-In the last lesson we wrote the function `print_snowman_graphic` that drew our snowman up to the height that corresponded to the number of incorrect guesses.
+In the last lesson we wrote the function `print_snowman` that drew our snowman up to the height that corresponded to the number of incorrect guesses.
 The code for that function was fairly long because our graphic was broken up into seven constants.
 We will use a list to simplify and streamline this code.

 1. The first step is to store all of the drawing constants in a list: